-Umeå European Film Festival is an annual film festival run by the non-profit Art House Cinema Folkets Bio Umeå.
-During 6 days we show 81 films spread over 100 scheduled screenings.
-In addition, the festival week is always combined with quizzes, live music, sing alongs and conversations with filmmakers and industry professionals.
-We strive to create a broad program for both adults and children and in this program magazine you can find your favorite films.
+Umeå Film Festival (UEFF) is an annual festival organized by the non-profit association Folkets Bio Umeå.
+This year’s edition will be the tenth edition and has over 100 scheduled film screenings planned.
+The festival means so much more than film!
+There will be quizzes, live music, sing alongs and lots of conversations with filmmakers.
+We strive to create a broad program for both children and adults.

 It is tickling to think that Folkets Bio Umeå has organized the festival for ten editions.
 During this time, an incredible amount of films have passed through that Umeå would have otherwise missed out on.
 During UEFF’s first year as Folkets Bio Umeå’s auspices, Umeå was the capital of culture in Europe (2014), which significantly influenced the basic structure and form of the festival.
 To celebrate the tenth edition, we have worked on a new graphic identity for the festival, in this work we have shortened the name of the festival.
 Nowadays we are called Umeå Film Festival instead of Umeå European Film Festival – but we will continue to have a focus on European films but are now more open to broken our horizons.
 Every year before the upcoming festival, we always come back to questions about what is Europe?
 How should the borders of Europe’s beginning and end be drawn?
 Questions that are harder to answer than you think.
 Today we see that the film industry is working more and more through co-productions across national borders and across continents.
 In the wake of the broad colonization that Europe has carried out historically, there are several interesting stories to pick up from other parts of the world.